“If you want to go fast, go alone. If you want to go far, go together.”

 Lili is our Campaign and Fundraising Coordinator.
 She spends her time chatting with our amazing donors, making sure they have all their One Girl questions answered.
 She also works with the fundraising team to create new strategies for our awesome fundraising campaigns.
 When not putting the ‘fun’ in fundraising, Lili spends her time napping with her cat Fleur and binge watching new TV series.

-Louise is our International Programs Coordinator.
+Louise is our International Programs Manager.
 It’s up to Louise to make sure our programs in Sierra Leone and Uganda are running smoothly!
 She spends her days collecting data from the field and finding new opportunities to grow our programs.
 When she’s not making sure our programs are the best they can be, Louise loves exploring nature, learning new skills (currently swing dancing), and testing recipes on family and friends.

 Bec is our Community Engagement Manager.
 She is responsible for running our Ambassador program for Do It In A Dress, as well as our schools and speakers programs, and spends her days thinking of new ways to inspire people to become change makers.
 When she’s not busy hanging at the local dog park with her fur-babies Reggie and Lola, Bec loves settling in with a big cup of tea, a good book, and a chocolate biscuit (or two).